OscarHChung/BiGram-GPT-Model/README.md

 # BiGram-GPT-Model

-This project takes a text file containing human speech from either the internet or the user's local computer and emulates the linguistics of the file using the BiGram GPT Model.
+GPT that takes a human speech text file and emulates the linguistics of the file using the BiGram Model.

 The program makes use of multi-head attention, feedforwards, dropouts, transformer blocks, layer norms, and residual layers.
 It also has the ability to run on a GPU with CUDA capabilities.
 It uses the Adam optimizer and of course, BiGram model.